US STOCKS-Wall St boosted by earnings; on track for best week of year

 By Chuck Mikolajczak

-NEW YORK, Oct 24 (Reuters) - U.S. stocks were on pace to close out their best week in nearly two years on Friday, helped by earnings from Microsoft and Procter & Gamble and as concerns eased over the possible spread of Ebola.
+NEW YORK, Oct 24 (Reuters) - U.S. stocks advanced on Friday, as earnings from Microsoft and Procter & Gamble coupled with easing concerns over the possible spread of Ebola in the United States helped put the S&P on track to snap a four-week losing skid.

+Microsoft was up 1.7 percent at $45.91, after it reported higher-than-expected quarterly revenue while keeping its profit margins largely intact.

+Fellow Dow component Procter & Gamble gained 2.7 percent to $85.49 and was also one of the biggest boosts to the S&P 500, after the world’s largest household products maker posted quarterly results and said it would split its Duracell battery business into a separate company.

+But Amazon plunged 8.1 percent to $287.74 as the biggest drag on both the S&P 500 and Nasdaq 100 after the online retailer’s sales projections for the crucial holiday quarter disappointed Wall Street and third-quarter results missed forecasts.

+According to Thomson Reuters data through Friday morning, of 205 companies in the S&P 500 that have reported earnings, 69.8 percent have topped analyst’s expectations, above the 63 percent rate since 1994 and the 67 percent rate for the past four quarters.
+On the revenue side, 59.8 percent have beaten expectations, slightly below the 61 percent rate since 2002 but above the 58 percent rate for the past four quarters.

-The S&P 500 is up 3.7 percent for the week, putting the index on track for its best week since the start of 2013, boosted by solid corporate earnings reports.
+The S&P 500 is up 3.7 percent for the week, putting the index on track for its best week since the start of 2013, boosted largely by solid corporate earnings reports.
+The benchmark index is down 2.7 percent from its record high set on Sept.
+18 as it slumped more than 7 percent during the four-week drop.

-News of the first case of Ebola diagnosed in New York hit futures late on Thursday, but the markets have shaken off those concerns on Friday.
-A doctor being treated for Ebola in a New York City hospital is in stable condition, the city’s health commissioner said on Friday, while the World Health Organization set out plans for speeding up development and deployment of experimental Ebola vaccines.
+Investors continued to monitor developments on the Ebola virus.
+The doctor being treated for Ebola in a New York City hospital is in stable condition, the city’s health commissioner said on Friday, while the World Health Organization set out plans for speeding up development and deployment of experimental Ebola vaccines.

 “The management of the Ebola virus has given the market some confidence that they can move forward and focus on what pricing is really predicated upon - earnings and data - and in both cases they have been very constructive,” said Peter Kenny, chief market strategist at Clearpool Group in New York.

-The benchmark S&P 500 index was posting 35 new 52-week highs and 2 new lows; the Nasdaq Composite was recording 44 new highs and 40 new lows.
-(Editing by James Dalgleish, Bernadette Baum, Chris Reese and Chizu Nomiyama; Editing by Chizu Nomiyama)
+The benchmark S&P 500 index was posting 32 new 52-week highs and 2 new lows; the Nasdaq Composite was recording 42 new highs and 37 new lows.
+(Editing by James Dalgleish, Bernadette Baum, Chris Reese and Chizu Nomiyama)